What Is Life Insurance? Financial Protection For The Future

 What is life insurance and how does life insurance work?

-Aside from which type of policy you buy, the price of life insurance also depends on:
+Aside from which type of policy you buy, the price of life insurance may also depend on:

 • Your policy length